sparors/laravel-ussd/readme.md

 ### Using states

-Step 3: Import the welcome state class and pass it to the setInitialState method
+Import the welcome state class and pass it to the setInitialState method

 ``` php
 <?php